This guide assumes you associated your SSH Key Pair with the instance when it was created, and that you are connected to the Anvil VPN.

 /dev/vdb is the correct device.

-fdisk utility will first be used to create a single partition.
+parted utility will first be used to label the device and then create a partition.

 Now that a partition has been created, it can be formatted.
 Here, the